seanbreckenridge/exobrain/programming/languages/shell/alternative_shells/README.md

 ## Create a DSL?

 If some task is done over and over in the shell, maybe I should instead write a DSL to handle that task?
 See [Brian Kernighan lecture notes](/programming/design/kernighan/dsl) on designing languages, focusing on DSL usability.

+Related to the JSON processing here; could possibly create some sort of script which generates `jq` commands to do more complicated things like filters/modifying nested attributes, since it gets to be quite verbose for longer pipelines